 - 30 times more vitamin C than oranges

-- extremely high concentration of vitamin E - neutralizes free radicals and helps the skin to protect itself against external aggressive stressors
+- extremely high concentration of vitamin E - neutralizes free radicals and helps the skin protect itself against external aggressive stressors

-- rich in omega 7 and omega 8 fatty acids
+- rich in Omega 7 and Omega 8 fatty acids

 - soothes irritated skin